Banu Cennetoğlu

 Banu Cennetoğlu (b.
 Ankara, 1970) is a visual artist based in Istanbul.
 She uses photography, installation, and printed matter to explore the classification, appropriation and distribution of data and knowledge.
 Her work deals with listings, collections, rearrangements, and archives.
-Cennetoğlu co-represented Turkey at the 53rd International Venice Biennale with Ahmet Öğüt in 2009.
-Her work has been shown at numerous international institutions such as Musée cantonal des Beaux-arts, Lausanne (2022); Kunsthalle Wien, Vienna (2020); Ständehaus, Kunstsammlung Nordrhein-Westfallen, Düsseldorf (2019); SculptureCenter, New York (2019); Liverpool Biennial, Liverpool (2018), Chisenhale Gallery, London (2018); documenta14, Athens and Kassel (2017); Bonner Kunstverein, Bonn (2015); Kunsthalle Basel, Basel (2011); Gwangju Biennale, Gwangju (2014), Manifesta 8, Murcia (2010); Walker Art Center (2007); Istanbul Biennial (2007); and Berlin Biennial (2003).
-She is the founding director of BAS (2006–ongoing), an Istanbul-based artist-run initiative that collects and displays artists’ books and printed material as artwork.
-In Turkey, she is "best known as an apostle of the artist’s book."
+She is the founding director of BAS, an Istanbul-based artist-run initiative that collects and displays artists’ books and printed material as artwork.
+In Turkey, she is "best known as an apostle of the artist’s book.".

 Education

 Cennetoğlu received a BA in psychology and then studied photography in Paris.
 From 1996 to 2002, she lived in New York where she worked on documentary and fashion photography for publications such as Purple and Self Service.
 In 2002, she moved to Amsterdam where she studied a.o. at the Rijksakademie van beeldende kunsten and got involved with artists' books.
 In 2005, she moved back to Turkey.
 In 2016, she was a guest at the DAAD Artists-in-Berlin Program.